-Restriction on removing the 'at risk' aspect of any instruments granted as part of remuneration
+Restriction on removing the 'at risk' aspect of any instruments granted as part of remuneration k) Remuneration Report (continued) Performance Rights (units) held by KMP

 The Group's Securities Trading Policy contains a restriction on removing the 'at risk' aspect of any instruments granted to executives as part of their remuneration package.
 Performance Rights Plan participants may not enter into any transaction designed to remove any 'at risk' aspect before the instruments vest.